BlackArsenic88/advertising/README.md

 - Identifies low-ROI campaigns early, allowing businesses to fail fast and reinvest in profitable strategies.

 ## Information 🧠
-- Provides real-time dashboards and predictive insights into CTR, CAC (customer acquisition cost), ROI, and conversion metrics.
+- Provides real-time dashboards and predictive insights into CAC, CTR, ROI, and conversion metrics.
 - Generates actionable recommendations on budget distribution, creative improvements, and targeting refinements.
 - Equips decision-makers with data-driven intelligence instead of relying on gut instinct.

 ## Variety 🎨
-- Supports multiple ad platforms (Google Ads, Meta Ads, LinkedIn, DSPs, etc.) in a single interface.
+- Supports multiple ad platforms (Google Ads, Meta Ads, X, LinkedIn etc.) in a single interface.
 - Offers flexibility to test different audiences, creatives, and bidding strategies at scale.
 - Enables custom reporting views for sales, marketing, finance, or C-level dashboards.